atharvashedge237/resumaker/README.md

 #### `app/main.py`

-This file serves as the web server and primary interface.
-It initializes the FastAPI framework and defines the network routes.
+This file serves as the web server and routing interface.
+It initializes the FastAPI framework and maps out the application networks.

 - **Functionality**: It exposes a public POST endpoint `/api/v1/tailor` that captures form data payloads.
-It coordinates the lifecycle by calling functions inside `engine.py`.
-If the operations execute successfully, it returns a `FileResponse` object that streams the physical binary PDF file back over the network interface with a standard `application/pdf` MIME type headers.
+It coordinates the lifecycle by calling the orchestration function `tailor_resume_pipeline` inside `engine.py`.
+If the self-correcting loop returns successfully, it surfaces the physical binary PDF file back over the network interface with standard `application/pdf` MIME type headers.

 #### `app/engine.py`

-This file serves as the processing core.
-It contains all direct system integration code, LLM client connection configurations, and compilation logic.
+This file serves as the core processing engine.
+It contains all direct operating system integration components, LLM client configurations, log parsing utilities, and self-healing state mechanisms.

-- **`tailor_resume(resume_path, job_description)`**: Reads the candidate's master resume text from disk, initializes the upstream Google GenAI API client, and applies strict systemic constraints.
-It sets a low generation temperature (0.2) to maintain strict data extraction boundaries and prevent layout variations.
 - **`compile_pdf(tex_path, output_dir)`**: Integrates Python directly with the underlying operating system host.
-It utilizes Python's native `subprocess` module to spawn an external operating system process running the `pdflatex` system binary.
+It uses Python's native `subprocess` module to spawn an external process running the `pdflatex` system binary.
 It passes specific CLI arguments, such as `-interaction=batchmode`, to ensure that if a syntax anomaly occurs, the compiler logs the fault headlessly to a diagnostic file instead of stalling the execution runtime.
+- **`extract_latex_errors(log_path)`**: An optimization utility that reads the raw `.log` output text if a compilation failure occurs.
+It scans for lines starting with an exclamation mark (`! `) to extract the explicit LaTeX compilation errors and their immediate context blocks, stripping out verbose system memory data before shipping it back to the LLM.
+- **`tailor_resume_pipeline(resume_path, job_description, data_dir)`**: Manages the orchestration of the agentic self-correction retry state machine.
+It handles iteration tracking, updates user prompt configurations with error data if compilation failures materialize, and guarantees that the system has up to three distinct attempts to self-correct any structural anomalies before outputting an execution error.

 #### `data/resume.tex`

 Your absolute profile master copy.
 It contains custom macros and environments (e.g., `\\resumeSubheading`, `\\resumeItem`) that format the resume.
-It provides the base baseline experience data before any optimizations occur.
+It provides the baseline experience data before any optimizations occur.

 #### Temporary Compiler Artifacts (`.aux`, `.log`, `.out`)